MihirBafna/FAVITESViz/README.md

 # Dependencies:
-FAVITESViz was built mainly using the Cytoscape Library, as well as other dependencies credited below.
+FAVITESViz was built mainly using the Cytoscape.js Library, as well as other dependencies credited below.

 - chart.js